paragliding training center

 have been measured with the TTO CHT.
 Other brands of CHT's may give different temperatures.

-Compression will be less on a engine that has not been run (broken-in).
+cylinder before testing.
+Compression will be less on a engine that has not been broken-in.

 Engine main bearings – SKF BB1B 447205A